boutproject/BOUT-dev/manual/sphinx/developer_docs/performance_profiling.rst

 The run then produces an "archive" containing profiling data in a directory called ``scorep_<exec_name>_<proc_info>_sum``.
 To view the profiling information with the cube viewer, do

 .. code-block:: bash

     $ cube scorep_<exec_name>_<proc_info>_sum/profile.cubex

-Note that Scorep does not run if does so would produce an archive with the same name as an existing archive.
+Note that Scorep does not run if doing so would produce an archive with the same name as an existing archive.
 Therefore to rerun an executable on the same number of processors, it is necessary to move or delete the first archive.